-Just like those extra food calories can add up to weight gain, those extra calories you burn just by getting out of the chair more often can add up to weight loss over time.
-How could you be more active throughout the day?
-This chart lists a few ideas for you to try.
-(Numbers are for 10 minutes of activity for a 160-lb person).
+So, just like those extra food calories can add up to weight gain, those extra calories you burn just by getting out of the chair more often can add up to weight loss over time.
+The question now is, how could you be more active today?
+I have some ideas for you:

 |Instead of:||Do this:|